Writing and Research Workshops - Fall 2025

 Strategies for Writing Effective Scientific Papers

-Aidan Howenstine, Ecology and Evolutionary Biology, Graduate Writing Consultant
+Aidan Howenstine, Ecology and Evolutionary Biology, Graduate Writing Center Consultant

 This workshop will address basic principles for writing scientific papers and offer strategies for avoiding common pitfalls.
 We will also introduce key points from Joshua Schimel's book Writing Scienceon developing good narrative structure and clarity to make writing engaging and impactful.